Oakland Park, Florida: Economy

-The movie theater chain Muvico has its headquarters in Oakland Park.
+The movie theater chain Muvico had its headquarters in Oakland Park before going defunct in 2017.

-Oakland Park is also home to the Funky Buddha Brewery, a facility that produces beers unique to the South Florida market, its most popular arguably being Hop Gun.

 Media

 Oakland Park is a part of the Miami-Fort Lauderdale-Hollywood media market, which is the twelfth largest radio market and the seventeenth largest television market in the United States.
 Its primary daily newspapers are the South Florida Sun-Sentinel and The Miami Herald, and their Spanish language counterparts El Sentinel and El Nuevo Herald.

 Libraries

 The Oakland Park Library, officially named the Ethel M. Gordon Oakland Park Library, is a public library in Oakland Park, Florida.
-It is located at 1298 NE 37th Street, Oakland Park, FL 33334.

 In 1951, Gordon donated her personal book collection and housed the collection in the Oakland Park Women's Clubhouse.
 Gordon later won a seat on the City Commission after campaigning on the promise to create a municipal library.
 On February 10, 1958 the City of Oakland Park Library was officially opened.

 On October 16, 2013, the Oakland Park City Commission voted to officially re-name the Library in honor of Ethel M. Gordon.